 A 17-year-old who claimed to be a victim of a university campus sexual assault has been arrested.

-Sussex Police said the teenager, from Brighton, had been arrested on suspicion of wasting police time after she made the report of the attack earlier this month.
+Sussex Police said the teenager, from Brighton, had been arrested on suspicion of wasting police time after she made the report of the attack

 The teenager told police she had been sexually assaulted at knifepoint in the early hours of February 15 close to student accommodation at University of Sussex's Falmer campus.